-Restoration management for 7130 Blanket bogs (\ if active) in this SAC is required, as the conservation objective for the habitat here is to restore favourable conservation condition.
+It will be clear later in this document that restoration management for 7130 Blanket bogs ( if active) in this SAC is required, as the conservation objective for the habitat is to restore favourable conservation condition.
 Areas that might be restored to active blanket bog could include inactive bog, bare eroding bog and recent cutover bog, and also areas of drained deep peat or older cutovers which currently support other types of vegetation such as heath.
 These latter areas may currently be classified as other Annex I habitats (e.g. 4010).
-Restoration of priority 7130 habitat may therefore result in loss in the area and distribution of other Annex I habitats which are Qualifying Interests.
-If such scenarios are identified by restoration management plans, the conservation objectives for these other Qualifying Interests should be amended accordingly.
+Restoration of priority 7130 habitat may therefore result in loss in the area and distribution of other Annex I habitats.